vobst/linpmem-cli/README.md

   -V, --version
           Print version
 ```
-By default, memory contents are written to stdout as raw bytes, thus, you might want to use `xxd` to make them more human-friendly:
+By default, memory contents are written to stdout as raw bytes.
+Thus, you might want to use `xxd` to make them more human-friendly:
 ```
 $ pmem --address 0x1ffe0040 -m buffer -s 16 | xxd
 00000000: 4453 4454 7818 0000 0170 424f 4348 5320  DSDTx....pBOCHS